netzero-labs/netzero-labs/docs/tesla/BackupReserveUpdate.md

 **Note:**

 * You may want to update your existing automations to reflect the new allowed backup reserve range.
+  Future Netzero updates will include adjustments to the backup reserve slider options; we may also modify existing automations to make them compliant.

+* For "preserve Powerwall charge" automations, we're exploring alternative ways to make sure Powerwall doesn't discharge down to 80%.

 * From July 19-22, automations set between 81-99% were marked as failed.
 Understanding this change, we no longer flag these automations as failed, although their behavior has changed.
-Future updates may include adjustments to Netzero slider options and existing automations for clarity.

 ## Questions or Issues